 1. These terms and conditions set out the general terms under which we undertake our business.
 The specific conditions relating to particular assignments will be covered in separate letters of engagement.

-2. This terms and conditions, our engagement letters, and the schedule of services are all governed by, and should be construed in accordance with English law.
-Each party agrees that the courts of England will have exclusive jurisdiction in relation to any claim, dispute or difference concerning this engagement letter and any matter arising from it.
+2. These terms and conditions, our engagement letters, and the schedule of services are all governed by, and should be construed in accordance with English law.
+Each party agrees that the courts of England and Wales will have exclusive jurisdiction in relation to any claim, dispute or difference concerning this engagement letter and any matter arising from it.
 Each party irrevocably waives any right to object to any action being brought in those Courts, to claim that the action has been brought in an inappropriate forum, or to claim that those Courts do not have jurisdiction.